hallettj/git-format-staged/README.md

 ## How to install

+### Install with Nix

+Install via the CLI:

+    $ nix profile add github:hallettj/git-format-staged

+Or add to your flake imports, and use the `default` package output.

+### Install with NPM

 Requires Python version 3 or 2.7.

 Install as a development dependency in a project that uses npm packages: